MoonlightLuna17/To-Do/README.md

 I used HTML local storage.

 # How to run:
-open up the to-do.html file in your browser.
+Open up the to-do.html file in your browser.